Mountaineering Clothing Buying Guide

 For Winter: Consider beanies and bobble hats that offer excellent insulation.

 For Summer: Consider baseball caps and bucket hats when insulation isn't your priority, they will offer protection from the sun for both your head and your face while also being light and airy.

 For Winter: Winter can be harsh on the skin, particularly on your face, and the exposure to moisture, wind and cold can leave you chapped and sore.
 Utilising something like a Buff to offer protection and a little warmth to your face can mean the difference between an enjoyable day out and a tough day on the hill.

 Glacier glasses or ski goggles will also offer protection to your eyes from the weather and damaging UV.
 They are particularly handy on bright bluebird days as a shield from the sun and light reflected on the snow, as well as during blizzard conditions, as a shield from precipitation.
 Sunscreen will also help to keep your skin protected but do be sure to avoid water based products in particularly cold temperatures as these can cause more harm than good.

-Wearing sunglasses when out on the hill is key to protecting your eyes from harmful UV rays, when choosing your sunglasses make sure they offer the protection you require.
+For Summer: Wearing sunglasses when out on the hill is key to protecting your eyes from harmful UV rays, when choosing your sunglasses make sure they offer the protection you require.
 Again, sunscreen will protect your skin against harmful UV rays.